ebi-gene-expression-group/scrnaseq_training/generating_an_expression_matrix/README.md

 Select biological and spike-in sequences from your history, and use them as inputs.
 Run the tool and generate your combined annotations.
 > EXERCISE: Which of the 'attributes' in the last column of the GTF files contains the transcript and gene identifiers?
 Hint: The file is organised such that the last column (headed 'Group') contains a wealth of information in the format: attribute1 "information associated with attribute";attribute2 "information associated with attribute 2" etc.

-Now we have combined annotations, we can parse the GTF file using the [rtracklayer](https://bioconductor.org/packages/release/bioc/html/rtracklayer.html) package in R. This parsing will give us an index with a list of transcript names and their corresponding gene names for counting.
+Now we have combined annotations, we can parse the GTF file using the [rtracklayer](https://bioconductor.org/packages/release/bioc/html/rtracklayer.html) package in R. This parsing will give us a conversion table with a list of transcript names and their corresponding gene names for counting.
 We've made a convenience tool in Galaxy to wrap that functionality for you- search for 'GTF2GeneList':

 ![GTF2GeneList](gtf2genelist2.png)